Shane McIntyre

 The Google Click ID (GCLID) is a unique identifier that Google uses to track interactions with your website.

-When a user clicks on an ad that links to your website, Google will generate a GCLID for that user and include it in the URL of the landing page.
+When a user clicks on a specific ad that links to your website, Google will generate a GCLID for that user and include it in the URL of the landing page.

-You can use this GCLID to track offline conversions, such as phone calls or in-person sales, that occur as a result of the ad click.
+This GCLID can track offline conversions, such as phone calls or in-person sales.
+It occurs as a result of the ad click.

-To set up offline conversions with GCLID, you’ll need to add a snippet of code to your website’s landing page.
+To set up offline conversions with GCLID, add a snippet of code to your website’s landing page.

 This code will capture the GCLID from the URL and pass it to your conversion tracking system.

-Once you have the GCLID, you can match it up with the corresponding ad click in your Google Ads account and attribute the offline conversion to that ad.
+Once you have the GCLID, match it up with the corresponding ad click in your Google Ads account and attribute the offline conversion to that ad.

-If you’re not a web developer, you can hire someone to help you add the code snippet to your website.
+For those unfamiliar with web development, you can hire someone to help you add the code snippet to your website.

-Once you’ve done that, you can start tracking your offline conversions and using them to optimize your Google Ads campaigns.
+Once done, start tracking your offline conversions and use them to optimize your Google Ads campaigns.

 Google Ads API

-If you want to track offline conversions in your Google Ads account, you’ll need to set up offline conversions in the Google Ads API.
+To track offline conversions in your Google Ads account, you must set up offline conversions in the Google Ads API.
 This process involves creating a conversion tracker and linking it to your Google Ads account.
-Once you’ve done this, you can start tracking offline conversions by uploading conversion data to Google Ads.
+Once done, you can start tracking offline conversions by uploading conversion data to Google Ads.

 Zapier Google Ads Offline Conversions

 Setting up Offline Conversions in Zapier requires a few steps.
-First, you need to create a new zap and select Google Ads as your trigger.
+First, create a new zap and select Google Ads as your trigger.

 Next, you need to select “Offline Conversion” as your action.
-Finally, you need to enter your Google Ads account information and select the offline conversion you want to track.
+Finally, enter your Google Ads account information and select the offline conversion you want to track.

-You can use Zapier to push conversion data from your CRM back to Google Ads at each stage of your customer journey.
+You can use Zapier to push conversion data from your CRM back to Google Ads at each customer journey stage.

 Importing Offline Conversions to Google Ads

-To import offline conversions, you’ll need to set up conversion tracking and then create a file with your offline conversion data.
-Once you have your file ready, you can import it using by going to Tools – Measurement – Conversions.
+You’ll need to set up conversion tracking to import offline conversions and then create a file with your offline conversion data.
+Once the master file is ready, import it to Tools – Measurement – Conversions.

 You have two ways to connect your offline data back to your ads.